yakovenkomax/pumpt-up-prompt/README.md

 Add `line-height` (1.2em by default) and `font-size` (1em by default) changes if needed.

 ### Terminal.app
-Terminal.app has a mechanism that changes color for the last prompt character (for better contrast probably).
+Terminal.app has a mechanism that changes color for the last prompt character ([Some research on the topic](https://github.com/fish-shell/fish-shell/issues/3163)).
 There is no way to disable this behavior.
 I suggest you try other emulators if that bothers you.

+## TODO
+- [ ] Add more previews
+- [ ] Create complete release
+- [ ] Add terminal theme recommendations
+- [ ] Remove line wrap bug caused by not closed color tags
+- [ ] Research possibility of using 256 colors
+- [ ] Windows OS adaptation
+- [ ] Fix git autocomplete when using git aliases

 ## Credits
 Inspired by [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) and [agnoster theme](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes#agnoster).<br/>